-As in previous Joint Actions, input from stakeholders during the meetings including in particular technical input due to their expertise and experiences proved to be extremely valuable.
-Furthermore, maintaining a healthy dialogue between all stakeholders helped to identify and prevent possible future safety issues and at the same time identify practical solutions.
+As in previous Joint Actions, technical input from stakeholders during meetings proved to be extremely valuable.

+Maintaining a healthy dialogue between all stakeholders helped to identify and prevent possible safety issues and identify practical solutions.
+JA2015 recommends that European organisations, such as businesses, manufacturers, importers and traders participate and give feedback throughout the project duration.

-It is therefore highly recommended that European organisations, such as businesses, manufacturers, importers and traders, are encouraged to participate in Joint Actions.
-Stakeholders in the Joint Actions also include the administrative cooperation groups, the ADCOs.
-The Activity on Toys involved the Toy - Expert Group and kept them continuously updated, which was found to be useful and positive to both parties concerned.
-Moreover, close cooperation with the ADCO Sub-Group on Chemicals helped the participating authorities to better understand the complexities behind the proposed approach for risk assessment of chemicals in toys.
-Regarding the Work Package on Electrical Household Appliances many of the participants were also members of the LVD ADCO and the LVD Working Party.
-This was hugely beneficial and allowed for dialogue at various stages of the project.
+The Administrative Cooperation Groups (AdCos) are key stakeholders and JA2015 involved the various AdCos on Toys, Machinery, LVD and kept them continuously updated.
+For instance, close cooperation with the Toys Safety AdCo Working Group on chemicals in toys (E01360)7 helped the involved MSAs to better understand the complexities behind the proposed approach for risk assessment of chemicals.

+Many of the participating MSAs in the JA2015 Electrical Household Appliances were also members of the LVD AdCo and Working Party.
+This was largely beneficial and stimulated dialogue at various stages of the project.

-MSA TEST DIFFER FROM MANUFACTURER TEST
+MSA'S VERSUS MANUFACTURER'S TEST

 Testing in a market surveillance context differs from product certification testing.
 The former aims at checking if a product is unsafe.
-The latter's goals are to prove that the product is safe.
-This difference allows the laboratory to skip less relevant and expensive tests when the testing is done for market surveillance purposes.
+The latter's goals to prove that the product is safe.

+This difference allows a laboratory to skip some expensive tests which are less relevant for market surveillance purposes.
 Experience from the Power Tools Activity can illustrate this.
 The standard foresees more than one sample to be tested for some critical clauses.